unhappy with your job, boss, career prospects or employer and want to move on?

 Interview Coaching - You will rapidly learn a unique framework to ensure you are fully prepared for interviews and techniques that enable you to manage the interview process to your best advantage, founded on the approaches adopted by highly successful candidates.

-Resume Update (of a resume that I have previously prepared for you) - Updating your resume ensures you will always be prepared for career opportunities if you want to leave your current employer, if your job becomes redundant, if your employer goes belly up or if your employer merges with another organisation and you no longer feel that you fit with the new culture or with your new boss (or both).
+Resume Update (updating a resume that I have prepared for you during the past three or four years) - Updating your resume ensures you will always be prepared for career opportunities if you want to leave your current employer, if your job becomes redundant, if your employer goes belly up or if your employer merges with another organisation and you no longer feel that you fit with the new culture or with your new boss (or both).

-In addition, I will also include, at no charge, a generic cover letter template with detailed guidelines to enable you to prepare cover letters for any position.
+All resume development services include a cover letter template accompanied by detailed guidelines to enable you to prepare cover letters for any opportunity.
 Many clients tell me that this template is invaluable.

 If you would like to move ahead now, there are two options: Secure Online Payment or Direct Deposit.